Learn to Spot Auto Engine Trouble And Fix It Before Costs Add Up

 If the coolant level drops, check for a leak.
 If your engine isn’t leaking coolant, you may have a broken water pump.
 Try replacing the water pump to get the cooling system working again.
 If it still isn’t working, you might need to replace your radiator.

-A water pump or radiator replacement can be fairly expensive, so you should definitely try the coolant flush first.
+A water pump or radiator replacement can be fairly expensive, so you should try the coolant flush first.
 If you do need to replace the water pump or radiator, you can always buy used parts to make the repairs a bit more affordable.

 Check for worn or broken gaskets for the source of problems in your engine.